RogueWar/DIORA/README.md

 _____________________________________________________________________________________________________________
 A Web Application where users can post stories, update stories, delete stories, and view other user's stories.

+Note:
+1. Using Command Prompt: go to the directory of requirements.txt, and then type "pip install -r requirements.txt" to install the required extensions to run the website.
-Note: You can download the whole file here: https://github.com/RogueWar/DIORA/blob/master/PROJECT%20DIORA.zip or view the files using github, link: https://github.com/RogueWar/DIORA/tree/master/PROJECT%20DIORA
+2. You can download the whole file here: https://github.com/RogueWar/DIORA/blob/master/PROJECT%20DIORA.zip or view the files using github, link: https://github.com/RogueWar/DIORA/tree/master/PROJECT%20DIORA
 ______________________________________________________________________________________________________________